mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 ```
 rpp config --data ./data --temp_directory `pwd`
 ```
 Notice: In order to speed up testing you should not have too many DICOM files in the data directory.
 You can also specify a subset of the folders in the data directory if you use double quotes (prevents the shell from interpreting your path) and the special characters '*' and '[]'.
-For example you can select all sub-folders in ./data that start with 006\* to 009\* with `--data \"./data/00[6-9]\*\".
+For example you can select all sub-folders in ./data that start with 006\* to 009\* with `--data \"./data/00[6-9]\*\"` (double quotes are important here to prevent the shell from replacing the value prematurely).

 Use the status command to see the current settings of your project.
-This call will simply print out the hidden config file in the .rpp directory.
-More work has to be done to make this sub-command useful.
+This call will simply print out the hidden config file in the .rpp directory (need to do more work to make this sub-command more useful).
 ```
 rpp status
 ```